azizkhanp/interview-questions/README.md

 13. How to change id of user? /etc/login.def

-14. root user not able to delete a file chattr -i <f_n>
+14. root user not able to delete a file lsattr <FN>
+chattr -i <f_n>
 chattr +i <file_name>

-15. how to check the top 10 space consuming files/dir in a particular dir
+15. how to check the top 10 space-consuming files/dir in a particular dir
 # du -sh * | sort -rn | head

-16. How to check when was package installed on server
+16. How to check when the was package installed on the server
 - rpm -q -last <package_name>
 - rpm -qf <file_name> # to get package name of filename

-17. List some of the commonly used shell commands? ls,cp,mv,mkdir,touch,vim,grep,find,locate,top,sar,df
+17. List some of the commonly used shell commands. ls,cp,mv,mkdir,touch,vim,grep,find,locate,top,sar,df

 18. write a simple shell script to list all process